 - A student is only eligible for the subsidy once per calendar year and the onus is on the school to ensure that each student for whom the funding is claimed has not, to the best of the schools knowledge, received the subsidy previously.
 Teachers and other adults accompanying the students are not eligible for the rebate.

-- Determine your travel dates and ensure you can make bookings at Parliament House, Museum of Australian Democracy at Old Parliament House and/or National Electoral Education Centre and the Australian War Memorial.
+- Determine your travel dates and ensure you can make bookings at Parliament House (Guided Tour and where possible a role play in the Parliamentary Education Office), Museum of Australian Democracy at Old Parliament House and/or National Electoral Education Centre and the Australian War Memorial.
 It is recommended you book well ahead of time as your itinerary requires participation in programs at these institutions.

 - .
 Prior to the trip, teachers must ensure civics and citizenship is being taught from the current curriculum in class in preparation for the visit and on completion of the trip resources used or equivalent must be provided.